-These lovely vegan edible gifts will make this holiday season so much more special and fun!
-Including some non-food DIY ideas for cosmetics, these hand-selected ideas are sure to offer something for everyone.
+These easy vegan food gifts will make this holiday season so much more special and fun!
+From spice mixes to truffles, these hand-selected ideas are sure to offer something for everyone.

 Looking for some great vegan gift ideas but want to stay on a budget?
-Try some of these edible and DIY gifts!
+Try some of these food and DIY gifts!

 These 4-ingredients little vegan snowballs are so easy to make and bursting with coconut flavor!
 They resemble the popular Bounty bars and are a lovely homemade vegan edible gift idea — especially around Christmas.